CRUD interactions

 patch.AddReplacePatchOperation("Patient.name[0].given[0]", new FhirString("John"));

-Both methods will result in the same patch operation being sent to the server: it will replace the first given name of the first name of the patient with “John”.
+Both approaches result in the same patch: replacing the first given name of the first name element of the Patient with “John”.

 var patientId = "Patient/1";